The Builder Now Says It Will Cost More? They Have Charged More Than You Expected. What Can I Do?

 - It was obvious that the price in the quote was a mistake.

 They can’t charge you more if their costs have gone up since they did the quote.

-If you were given an estimate and the final bill is a lot more than what you were expecting, you can dispute it.
-The final price should be ‘reasonable’.
-You should consider the estimate you agreed to, any changes, and why they happened.
-You will need to check anything that happened that was beyond the control of the builder, like bad weather or the cost of materials increasing.
+If you were given an estimate, and the final bill is a lot more than what you were expecting, you can dispute it.
+The final price should be ‘a reasonable cost for works’.
+You should consider the estimate you agreed to.
+Then consider any changes, and why they happened.
+You will need to check anything that happened that was beyond the control of the builder.
+For example, bad weather or the cost of materials increasing.

-Top Tip: You could ask another builder for an estimate for the same work or seek an expert opinion.
-Let the builder know that you’re unhappy with the price and make it clear what you think would be reasonable to pay to the builder which should be done in writing.
+Top Tip: You could ask another builder for an estimate for the same work, or seek an expert opinion.
+Let the builder know that you’re unhappy with the price.
+Then make it clear what you think would be reasonable costs for works to pay to the builder, which should be done in writing.

 Altion Law are specialists at advising and representing parties in a Contractual Dispute relating to a Construction Project.
 If you would like to have a confidential discussion with a member of our team, please complete our Contact Us Form, and we will call you back at a time that is suitable for you or you can contact us directly on 01908 414990.